ntrupin/abstractml/README.md

     <body>
         <div>
             <h1>Example Domain</h1>
-            <p>This domain is established to be used for illustrative examples in documents.
-You may use this
-            domain in examples without prior coordination or asking for permission.</p>
+            <p>This domain is for use in illustrative examples in documents.
+You may use this domain in literature without prior coordination or asking for permission.</p>
             <p><a href="http://www.iana.org/domains/example">More information...</a></p>
         </div>
     </body>